AndreaRibuoli/RIBY/README.md

 Surprisingly *SQLGetEnvAttr* offers two attributes that are character strings (*SQL\_ATTR\_DEFAULT\_LIB*) but there is no evidence they are still working.

-This is the output of [invoke_SQLGetEnvAttr.rb script](invoke_SQLGetEnvAttr.rb) with the attributes that appear to be working with IBM DB2 for i 7.4:
+This is the output of [invoke_SQLGetEnvAttr.rb script](invoke_SQLGetEnvAttr.rb) with the environment attributes that appear to be working with IBM DB2 for i 7.4:

 ```
 $ invoke_SQLGetEnvAttr.rb